tdilauro/Simplified-wiki/Annotations.md

 The _body_ is the content of the annotation.
 For MVP this will never be present, and the server does not have to care about it.

-Note that (Open Annotation in EPUB)[http://www.idpf.org/epub/oa/] uses different terms from Web Annotation Data Model: it uses `hasTarget`, `hasBody`, `motivatedBy`; WADM has `target`, `body`, `motivation`.
-Open Annotation in EPUB is based on (Open Annotation)[http://www.openannotation.org/spec/core/], which was made obsolete by the Web Annotation Data Model.
+Note that [Open Annotation in EPUB](http://www.idpf.org/epub/oa/) uses different terms from Web Annotation Data Model: it uses `hasTarget`, `hasBody`, `motivatedBy`; WADM has `target`, `body`, `motivation`.
+Open Annotation in EPUB is based on [Open Annotation](http://www.openannotation.org/spec/core/), which was made obsolete by the Web Annotation Data Model.
 We will be using WADM except when OAiEPUB has a concept we need that is not defined in WADM.

 ### Target format